agile-ts/documentation/docs/packages/react/features/AgileHOC.md

 slug: /react/AgileHOC
 ---

-`AgileHOC` is a [Higher-Order Component](https://reactjs.org/docs/higher-order-components.html), that helps us binding States to our React Components.
+`AgileHOC` is a [Higher-Order Component](https://reactjs.org/docs/higher-order-components.html), that helps us to bind States to our React Component.

 :::info